 The second catalyst is the general availability of broadband everywhere via Starlink.
 I ordered Starlink for a piece of land I own in Colorado where cellphone internet is spotty and broadband isn’t available.
 I opened the box, placed the 23-inch dish on the dirt, plugged the router into a battery/inverter, and had low latency 120Mbps broadband in my airstream trailer in a few minutes.
 Historically we’ve all been tethered to phone lines, coax, fiber, or a nearby cell tower to get broadband.
 I realized that our species had just become untethered.
 I can’t overstate the transformative effect Starlink and similar products will have on how and where we work.

-Starlink will launch a mobile version for RVs and boats soon.
+Starlink has launched a mobile version for RVs and boats.
 In this new world, clustering on top of each other in cities and commuting back and forth, while longing for the weekend when we might be able to leave the concrete jungle and catch a breath of fresh forest or sea air, should be entirely unacceptable.
 Live by the sea.
 Live in the forest.
 I live near both on Orcas Island in the beautiful Pacific Northwest.
 Many traditional corporations demand your mind, body, family life, proximity to and presence in a physical office, and (it feels like) your very soul.
 At Defiant, all we want is your intellectual output.